JohnRDOrazio/SimpleAPI/README.md

 The SimpleAPI does not create or handle routes (for now at least).
 This should be handled by your own API implementation.

-The SimpleAPI does not handle internationalization or localization of your response: this should be handled by your own API implementation, using the included SampleAPI middleware.
+The SimpleAPI does not handle internationalization or localization of your response: this should be handled by your own API implementation, an example of which is provided in the SampleAPI class (`SampleAPI.php`).

 The SimpleAPI does not create any kind of client implementation of the API.
 It simply helps you jumpstart your API, to handle requests from clients and produce responses.